 - Heat: LEDs emit very little heat.
 In comparison, incandescent bulbs release 90% of their energy as heat and CFLs release about 80% of their energy as heat.

-LED lighting is currently available in a wide variety of home and industrial products, and the list is growing every year.
-The rapid development of LED technology leads to more products and improved manufacturing efficiency, which also results in lower prices.
+LED lighting is available in a wide variety of home and industrial products, and the list is growing every year.
+The rapid development of LED technology has resulted in increased product availability, improved manufacturing efficiency, and lower prices.
 Below are some of the most common types of LED products.

 Industrial and Commercial Lighting